SeldonIO/seldonio.github.com/content-recommendation-models.md

 ## Content Similarity<a name="content-similarity"></a>
 Rather using collaborative filtering technques which try to find similarities in user's activity and alternative technqiue is to use the actual content to find other content of a similar nature.
 We have python libraries which wrap several technique provided by the [gensim](https://radimrehurek.com/gensim/) document similarity toolkit to provide these.
 An example demo can be found [here](content-recommendation-example.html)

+## Static Most Popular <a name="static-most-popular"></a>
+A baseline model is to provide most popular items.
+We provide a Spark job that will calculate the item popularity and place the results in the Seldon database for use.

+#### Model creation
+There are twpo variants.
+Most Popular which provides the global most popualr items and Most Popualr by Dimension which creates popularity per dimension (e.g. most popular in Sport, most popular in business etc)

+To create the Most Popular job:

+{% highlight bash %}
+cd kubernetes/conf/models
+make most-popular DAY=16907 CLIENT=test
+{% endhighlight %}

+To create the Most Popular by Dimensio:

+{% highlight bash %}
+cd kubernetes/conf/models
+make most-popular-dim DAY=16907 CLIENT=test
+{% endhighlight %}

+#### Runtime Scoring

+There are run time scorers for [Most Popular](runtime-recommendation.html#static-most-popular) and [Most Popular by Dimension](runtime-recommendation.html#static-most-popular-dim).

 ## Recent Most Popular <a name="realtime-most-popular"></a>
-A string baseline model especially for high churn scenarios such as news sites is to provide recent popular content.
+A strong baseline model especially for high churn scenarios such as news sites is to provide recent popular content.
 We provide a model that counts items in real time as they are interacted with by users and exponentially decays those counts to provide a continually updated view of popular content.
 The amount of decay can be controlled to reflect the amount of churn and traffic on a site.
 This model has only a runtime scoring configuration.

 #### Runtime Scoring